Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal7.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*

-Within this designated proposal it asking to move from traditional programming to low code/no code paradiagram
+Within this designated proposal it asking to move from traditional programming to low code/no code paradiagram and agile project managemet methodologies, what this means is to have and designate low code areas within a program to increase the efficiency of a software pplication.
+Moreover, this can be implemented through a drag and drop functionality in which is an 'intuative way to transfer data within an application or between applications on the windows desktop.
 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*